Ethiopia: Biodiversity

 Ethiopia has 31 endemic species of mammals.
 Ethiopia has many species listed as critically endangered and vulnerable to global extinction.
 The threatened species in Ethiopia can be broken down into three categories (based on IUCN ratings): critically endangered, endangered, and vulnerable.

 Ethiopia is one of the eight fundamental and independent centres of origin for cultivated plants in the world.
 However, deforestation is a major concern for Ethiopia as studies suggest loss of forest contributes to soil erosion, loss of nutrients in the soil, loss of animal habitats, and reduction in biodiversity.
 At the beginning of the 20th century, around 420,000 km^{2} (or 35%) of Ethiopia's land was covered by trees, but recent research indicates that forest cover is now approximately 11.9% of the area.
 The country had a 2018 Forest Landscape Integrity Index mean score of 7.16/10, ranking it 50th globally out of 172 countries.

 Ethiopia loses an estimated 1,410 km^{2} of natural forests each year due to firewood collection, conversion to farmland, overgrazing, and use of forest wood for building material.
 Between 1990 and 2005 the country lost approximately 21,000 km^{2} of forests.
 Current government programs to control deforestation consist of education, promoting reforestation programs, and providing raw materials which are alternatives to timber.
 In rural areas the government also provides non-timber fuel sources and access to non-forested land to promote agriculture without destroying forest habitat.

-Organizations such as SOS and Farm Africa are working with the federal government and local governments to create a system of forest management.
+Organisations such as SOS and Farm Africa are working with the federal government and local governments to create a system of forest management.